 Age group: 1996 onwards

 Everyone has a social account on different sites these days.
 As a result, the number of different generation of social media users are exponentially booming.
 Is it possible to replace social media?
 Well, the numbers and statistics don’t give a green signal.
 Social media is priceless, and here’s why-

 - People spend an average of 3 hours per day on social networking sites

 - 73% of marketers stated that they think social media is the most effective platform for their business

 - 71% of consumers recommend shops to their friends and family if they have had a positive experience

 Although social media was initially only focused on young generations, the scenario has completely changed.
 All age groups have their type of social sites, and platforms are well aware of that too.
 Most of the social platforms are mobile responsive and user-friendly.

-Your social site is smart; it understands your taste and sends you what you will eventually look for.
-Social media for different generations is a boon or bane both.
+Your social site is innovative; it understands your taste and sends you what you will eventually look for.
+Social media for different generations is a boon or bane for both.
 But whatever the outcomes are, social media is here to stay.

 We hope this article can help you understand the generation and their relationships with social media.
 Let us know in the comment section if you have anything to add.

 Also, check out our article: 5 Must-Read Social Media Success Stories in 2023